dahimbis/-Financial-Analyst-CrewAI-Project/README.md

 ## 🔹 Project Summary
 This project demonstrates how to apply **agentic AI to financial analysis**, automating the research and reporting process for financial firms.
 In this case, I focused on Morgan Stanley.

-The workflow is designed to simulate the work of a **junior financial analyst**, delivering concise, professional reports that highlight company performance, opportunities, and market outlook — exactly the kind of deliverables recruiters and consulting managers expect to see.
+The workflow is designed to simulate the work of a **junior financial analyst**, delivering concise, professional reports that highlight company performance, opportunities, and market outlook; exactly the kind of deliverables recruiters and consulting managers expect to see.

 The system uses two agents:
 - **Researcher Agent** → Collects structured insights (financial health, services, risks, opportunities, outlook).